readyready15728/misc/agonia-notes.md

   Crafting Guild (74, 162) can train you in: Masonry (2500 XP), Blacksmithing (2500 XP), Tailoring (2500 XP), Woodworking (2500 XP) Stoneworking (2500 XP),
   General Course (600 XP to all five above skills).
+- Multiple quests can be taken on at once.
+- It's possible to get intelligence on a square in the "Look Around" view by clicking on it.